pcarbo/QTLRel/README.md

 ###Installation

+There are two ways to install the QTLRel package for R.

+The easiest way is use the R command line to install the package stored at [CRAN](http://cran.r-project.org).
+Simply enter the command

+    install.packages("QTLRel")

+in R, and once the package is successfully installed on your computer, load the package using the command

+    library(QTLRel)

+Bear in mind, however, that the version of the package kept on CRAN may not be completely up to date.

+Alternatively, you may download the

-Explain here how to install the R package, either through CRAN (see Section 2 of the tutorial PDF), or by downloading the source code from github and installing the package using the local files.
+to obtain the most recent version of QTLRel, download the source code from github, and

 ###More information